profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 ## TWO sets of header-pin sockets (Yellow and Black)
 <pre><code>
-QUICK NOTE: This GOOUUU Tech ESP32-S3-CAM Expansion Board has TWO ——————————— sets of header-pin sockets (Yellow and Black) to plug in your ESP32-S3-WROOM-1 Development boards.
+> QUICK NOTE: This GOOUUU Tech ESP32-S3-CAM Expansion Board has TWO
+> ——————————— sets of header-pin sockets (Yellow and Black) to plug
+> in your ESP32-S3-WROOM-1 Development boards.
 </code></pre>

 ## 40-Pin “Yellow” header sockets (primary)
-The `40-Pin “Yellow” header sockets`, are designed for the GOOUUU “ESP32-S3-CAM” board.
-The “ESP32-S3-WROOM” (CAM Module), a clone of the “FREEVOVE ESP32-S3-WROOM”;
+The `40-Pin “Yellow”` header sockets, are designed for the GOOUUU “ESP32-S3-CAM” board.<br/>
-both also work perfectly in the “Yellow” headers as all three of these DVP camera ready Dev boards have the same pinouts and same SoC main chip the “ESP32-S3-WROOM-1.
+The “ESP32-S3-WROOM” (CAM Module), a clone of the “FREEVOVE ESP32-S3-WROOM”;&nbsp; both<br/> also work perfectly in the “Yellow” headers as all three of these DVP camera ready Dev<br/> boards have the same pinouts and same SoC main chip the “ESP32-S3-WROOM-1.

 A fourth development board using the “ESP32-S3-WROOM-1” SoC, the “YD-ESP32-S3” also called the “ESP32-S3-WROOM-1